 Uploading multiple fields

-Each column in your data file will map to a profile info field in MA Professional.
+Each column in your data file will map to a profile info field in Thrive Marketing Professional.
 Remove any blank columns between columns with data.
 As shown in the image below, it's fine to have empty cells when there's no data in the field for a particular contact.

 We recommend that the first column of the data file be the email address.
-Although MA Professional can support having email addresses in any column, the best practice is to standardize your data-file format with email address as the first column.
+Although Thrive Marketing Professional can support having email addresses in any column, the best practice is to standardize your data-file format with email address as the first column.

-When working with date fields, consistently use the same date format.
-Whether you use the American format (mm/dd/yyyy) or the British format (dd/mm/yyyy), just use it consistently.
+When working with date fields, consistently use the same date format (mm/dd/yyyy or dd/mm/yyyy).
+Both of these are valid, just make sure your use is consistent.
 The contact upload process doesn't do any date conversion, so all incoming data is processed as a string.

 Create a data format